Professional cleaning services prevent Norovirus outbreaks in homes and businesses and can save hundreds of lives a year in the US.

 Cleaning Services and Norovirus Prevention

-According to the US Center for Disease Control, the Norovirus is the number one cause of diarrhea and vomiting spread by direct contact with an infected person or contaminated surface.
+According to the US Center for Disease Control, the Norovirus is the number one cause of diarrhea and vomiting spread through direct contact with an infected person or contaminated surface.

 It is also responsible for the deaths of hundreds of individuals a year in the US, most of them children.